 So, when I see an m/m author with a male name or initials, I don’t much care.
 I’m also likely to assume – after decades in bookselling – that nearly any contemporary name that begins with initials is probably a woman.
 I have zero stats to back that up – like I said, it’s an assumption.
 And, again, I don’t much care.
 I want to read the story.
 I do pay attention to whether the book is marketed as m/m romance or gay romance, as I’ve generally come to expect something different from the two labels, but I don’t care about the gender of the author much.

 Let me make that clearer: I do not believe the quality of writing in any genre has anything to do with gender.
 I also think that argument gets conflated with the notion of pseudonyms in the world of m/m or gay writing, and I think it’s a crap argument.
 Elizabeth Lister, Kayleigh Malcolm, Rebekah Weatherspoon… I could go on and on listing awesome women who write fantastic queer characters.
 That’s what authors do.
 Authors write.
 They can attempt to write any voice, any setting, any character.
-Whether or not they do it well doesn’t depend on their gender, it depends on how hard they work.
+Whether or not they do it well doesn’t depend on their gender, it depends on how hard they work (and there’s definitely more room to do damage).
 Is it easier for me to write a character that is like me?
 For sure.
 Does that mean I should only write those characters?
 Nope.
-Not at all.
+Not at all, though I’ve said often enough my deep POV characters are going to definitely stay as much in my lane as possible, that’s how I choose to write.
+It’s not proscriptive, and my worlds will definitely be full of diverse characters, but I’m not going to write a lesbian romance, for example, because the world does not need me to do that.
+I’d rather boost queer women writing queer romance between women.

 Now, way back at the beginning, I said I agreed and didn’t agree with giving any thought to whether or not a male pseudonym belonged to a female author in the m/m or gay fiction world.